ashliblow/superfundshifts/README.md

 - **Regionally (West Coast)** Hispanic-Latino population has a significant decrease in Census tracts with cleaned up Superfund sites on the west coast.

 - **Citywide (Seattle):** Seattle has a wealthier population growing across the city and in South Park, the neighborhood with a Superfund site.
+Causation can not be tied to Superfund site influence from this mapping.

 ### Future Direction
 Next steps for further anaylsis could inclde the following.